 Advantages of Secondary Glazing

-There are a number of ways to help reduce the noise coming through your windows.
+Secondary glazing is probably one of the best ways to help reduce the noise coming through your windows.

 You might try to draught-proof the surroundings with one of the many products found at your local DIY store, or perhaps change the existing glass in your external window for double glazing.